A good site structure helps search engines understand and crawl content, and it helps visitors find related recipes.

-As of 2019, we’ll be recommending a simpler website structure that will save bloggers time by removing unnecessarily complex pages, such as recipe indexes and blog pages.
+As of 2019, we recommend a simpler website structure that will save bloggers time by removing unnecessarily complex pages, such as recipe indexes and blog pages.
 This new website structure consists of:

-- The category pages (really, these are all recipe indexes)
+- The category pages (these are "topical recipe indexes")

 - Recipe pages (more specifically, posts)